rishi-raj19/BloggingApi/README.md

 # BloggingpApi
-# frameworks and language used
+# Frameworks and Language used
-springboot and java
+Springboot and java

 ## Data Flow
 Model